Peter Koppes

 Peter Koppes (born 21 November 1955) is an Australian guitarist, best known as a founding and almost-continuous member of the independent rock band The Church.
 He is a multi-instrumentalist, also playing mandolin, drums, piano, and harmonica.
-He has also released various solo albums and various recordings with his group The Well (1989-1995).
+He has also released various solo albums and various recordings with his group The Well (1989–1995).
 Koppes lives on the Australian Central Coast in NSW but sometimes spends time on the Sunshine Coast in Queensland where he sometimes produces albums and has previously conducted seasonal 'song writing' and 'performance for demo recording' short courses at Nambour TAFE, as well as offering private tuition in guitar, bass, drums and song writing.
-His daughters are Tatiana 'O' Koppes and Neige Koppes who had their own band, Rain Party (formerly they played with The Kicks aka Bright Red) but now have independent solo careers.
+His daughters are Tatiana 'O' Koppes and Neige Koppes who had their own band, Rain Party (formerly they played with The Kicks Bright Red) but now have independent solo careers.